nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **A**: You can make use of the handy [undo](#undoing-previous-action-undo) and [redo](#redoing-previous-action-redo) commands to fix any errors made.

-**Q**: I can't double-click on the application to run it! <br>
-**A**: First, check that you have Java 11 installed.
-If you do, and you still can't double-click, try this:
-Open a command terminal,use the `cd` command to change into the folder you put the application file in, and type in the `java -jar rtpm.jar`command to run the application.

-**Q**: How do I install Java 11? <br>
-**A**: Try installing from the official Oracle archive [here](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html).

 <div style='text-align: right;'>

 [Back to top](#contents)